mcosovic/JuliaGrid.jl/docs/src/manual/powerSystemModel.md

 @default(generator)
 nothing # hide
 ```

-Additionally, users can reset all templates for the bus, branch, and generator components using the macro:
+Additionally, users can reset all templates using the macro:
 ```@example CreateBusTemplateUnits
 @default(template)
 nothing # hide